 After eggs hatch Monarch larvae or caterpillars munch on milkweed leaves to grow large.
 Photo courtesy of Missouri Botanical Garden.

 The second generation of monarch butterflies is born in May and June, and then the third generation will be born in July and August.
-These monarch butterflies will go through exactly the same four stage life cycle as the first generation did, dying two to six weeks after it becomes a monarch butterfly.
-This year, because the process started early, there was a fourth generation in late August.
+These monarch butterflies will go through exactly the same four-stage life cycle as the first generation did, dying two to six weeks after they become a monarch butterfly.
+If the process starts early, there can be a fourth generation in late August.

-The final generation (fifth this year) of monarch butterflies is different from the others.
-It’s born in September and October and goes through exactly the same process as the previous generations except for one part.
-Butterflies don’t die after two to six weeks.
-Instead, they migrate to warmer climates like Texas, Mexico and California, where they hibernate for six to eight months until it is time to start the whole process over again.
+The final generation of monarch butterflies is different from the others.
+It’s born in September and October and goes through exactly the same process as the previous generations except for one part: Butterflies don’t die after two to six weeks.
+Instead, they migrate to warmer climates like Texas, Mexico, and California, where they hibernate for six to eight months until it is time to start the whole process over again.

 The Right Food for Monarchs

 Monarchs must time their migration to coincide with milkweed growth.
-No milkweed, no monarchs.
+No milkweed means no monarchs.

-Monarch larvae (caterpillars) eat only milkweed, which contains all the vitamins, minerals and other nutrients needed to transform the larvae into a butterfly.
+Monarch larvae (caterpillars) eat only milkweed, which contains all the vitamins, minerals, and other nutrients needed to transform the larvae into butterflies.

-Vivid orange milkweed (ascelpia tuberosa) in my garden is a magnet for Monarchs.
+Vivid orange milkweed (Asclepias tuberosa) in my garden is a magnet for monarchs.
 The native plant is easy to grow, drought-resistant and a colorful addition to flower beds.